IrminData/irmin-platform/irmin-console/README.md

 [PopupContext](src/context/PopupContext.tsx)

 PopupContext is used to manage the popup state across the application.
 It provides functions to open and close different popups.
-PopupProvider is wrapping the [Portal Layout](src/app/[lang]/portal/layout.tsx) of the application, since it is only used in the portal.
+PopupProvider is wrapping the [Console Layout](src/app/[lang]/console/layout.tsx) of the application, since it is only used in the console.

 The context is not using any API Services and exists mostly for convinience and to render the popups on top of other UIs.